Scientific Advisory Board

 LQTS Advisor

-Dr. Ackerman is a professor of medicine, pediatrics, and molecular pharmacology at the Mayo Clinic College of Medicine.
-He is also the director of the Long QT Syndrome/Inherited Arrhythmia Clinic and the Sudden Death Genomics Laboratory at the Mayo Clinic.
+Dr. Michael Ackerman is a Professor of Medicine, Pediatrics, and Molecular Pharmacology at the Mayo Clinic College of Medicine.
+He serves as the Director of the Long QT Syndrome/Inherited Arrhythmia Clinic and the Sudden Death Genomics Laboratory at the Mayo Clinic, where he leads pioneering research and patient care for inherited arrhythmia syndromes.

-After graduating from Luther College in Decorah, Iowa, he received an M.D./Ph.D. at the Mayo Clinic College of Medicine, the Mayo Medical School, and the Mayo Graduate School in Rochester, Minnesota.
-He completed residency training in pediatric and adolescent medicine, fellowship training in pediatric cardiology, and postdoctoral training in molecular genetics at the Mayo Graduate School of Medicine.
-He joined the Mayo Clinic faculty in 2000.
-He has an avid interest in sudden infant death syndrome, hypertrophic cardiomyopathy, and congenital long QT syndrome.
+After graduating from Luther College in Decorah, Iowa, Dr. Ackerman earned his MD and PhD from the Mayo Clinic College of Medicine.
+He completed his residency in Pediatric and Adolescent Medicine, followed by a fellowship in Pediatric Cardiology and postdoctoral training in Molecular Genetics at the Mayo Graduate School of Medicine.
+He joined the Mayo Clinic faculty in 2000 and has since become a leading expert in sudden infant death syndrome, hypertrophic cardiomyopathy, and congenital long QT syndrome.

 Paul Dorian, MD, MSc, FRCP(C)